-Shows NTP synchronization information, including if the device is in sync with an NTP server and the time remaining until the next sync.
+Shows NTP synchronization information, including if the device is in sync with an NTP server and the time remaining until

 NTP settings: View and update the NTP settings.
 Takes you to the Time and location page where you can change the NTP settings.